zammad/zammad-admin-documentation/manage/templates.rst

 :Editing templates:
-   If your template no longer fits your need or contains errors, simply click on the templates name to edit it.
+   If your template no longer fits your need or contains errors, simply click on the template name to edit it.

 :Cloning templates:
    Zammad allows you to clone existing templates and continue your new template from there.

    To do so, use *⋮ Actions* of the desired template in your list and choose *Clone*.
-A new template modal will open with the templates prefilled attributes.
+A new template modal will open with attributes prefilled.

 :Removing templates:
    If you longer require a specific template, use *⋮ Actions* in the list and